Al-Ghoul/RealEstate-API/nix/repo/docker-compose/real-estate-api.md

 Images:

 1. real-estate-api - The Real Estate API.
-1. real-estate-postgres-service - Postgres service that hosts the database.
+1. real-estate-postgres - Postgres service that hosts the database.
-1. real-estate-redis-service - Redis service that hosts the cache.
+1. real-estate-redis - Redis service that hosts the cache.

 the aforementioned images are built from the source code and create the following services: